nguyen-t/whisper/README.md

 A basic Node.js native module wrapper for Whisper.cpp written using NAPI-RS.

 TODO:
-- Better build process (Better support for SIMD/ML Acceleration instructions)
+- Better build process (CoreML, OpenCL)
+- Support more architecture in Github Actions
 - Separate state and model
+- Documentation